-Below you can find a specific curriculum overview for Early Years and also for each of the curriculum subjects that we teach in school.
+Below you can find specific curriculum information for each of the subjects that we teach in school.

 Please see the individual website pages for each of our subjects to find out lots more about the exciting learning opportunities in store for our children and to discover more home learning opportunities.